nbn FTTP made easy

 You will need to schedule your preferred installation appointment with your phone or internet provider, as they will manage this process for you.

 Not yet.
 The outside equipment (nbn utility box) is just one part of the installation.
-To connect your premises to the nbn network, you will need to order an nbn powered plan through your preferred phone or internet provider.
-Your provider will then organise the install of your nbn equipment (nbn connection box and Power Supply unit) that will connect your premises to the nbn utility box outside.
+To connect your home or business to the nbn network, you will need to order an nbn powered plan through your preferred phone or internet provider.
+Your provider will then organise the installation of your nbn equipment (nbn connection box) that will connect your premises to the nbn utility box outside.

 You can find out when services are planned to be connected at your address via the nbn rollout map.